demetres12/seip-lab/README.md

 git clone https://github.com/demetres12/seip-lab.git
 ```

 2. Change directory and move to seip-lab.
-You can track your working directory, via the pwd command.
+You can track your working directory, via the `pwd` command.

 ```bash
 cd seip-lab
 ```

-3. Build the project, executing the following commands.
+3. Build the project, executing the following commands, that represent the key default lifecycle phases.
+Note that executing `mvn package` command, also compiles the project.
+In case you need to re-build the project, execute the command `mvn clean`, and notice that the target dir will be removed.

 ```bash
 mvn compile